Canada PR vs Australia PR for Indians: Which is a Better Choice?

 Australia’s Skilled Independent visa costs $3,775 AUD and 90% of applications are processed within 6 months.
 If your visa is approved, you’ll be given a date before which you must arrive in Australia.
 You won’t receive a refund if your application is rejected.

 There are many things to consider when choosing which country to emigrate to.
 In addition to all of these differences, there are personal preferences to take into account.
+Therefore, if you’re still unable to decide which country is better – Australia or Canada – it might be a good idea to delve deeper into your personal preferences.
 Do you prefer to live in a big city or a small town?
 How much will you pay in rent in Melbourne vs. Toronto?

 Choosing a country to move to is a big decision.
 But based on the criteria we’ve looked at here, applying for a skilled worker visa in Canada visa is a little more straightforward.
 Not only does it cost less, but it’s easier to add points to your score to reach the eligibility requirements.